SandeepGit315/Telegana-Growth-DashBoard/README.md

-# 🚗 Telangana Transport Vehicle Analysis Dashboard
+# 🚗 Telangana Growth and Investment Analysis Dashboard

-This interactive dashboard presents insightful visualizations and key trends from Telangana's transport vehicle data for the years **2019 to 2022**.
+This interactive dashboard presents insightful visualizations and key trends from Telangana's stamps,transport & investment data for the years **2019 to 2022**.
 The project leverages **Streamlit** for web UI and **Plotly** for advanced plotting to deliver a clean, responsive user experience.

 ## 📊 Features